“We risk a pandemic” –

 Avian emergency, widespread checks on milk and derivatives: what emerged from the tests

 “Every company I’ve worked with except one had sick people at the same time they had sick cows.
 There has been an underreporting of the virus »among humans, she said.
-Other reports say the same thing, underline the signatories of the intervention on the WP, and «these reports are worrying not because the infections are serious – they specify – but because any increase in human infections increases the possibility that the virus reaches someone who suffers from other diseases and that, if infected, could suffer worse consequences.
+Other reports say the same thing, underline the signatories of the intervention on the WP, and «these reports are worrying not because the infections are serious – they specify – but because any increase in human infections increases the possibility that the virus reaches someone who suffers from other diseases and that, if infected, might suffer worse consequences.
 And historically – they recall – H5N1 has not been mild in men: out of almost 900 people who, as far as we know, have been infected so far in the world, the virus has killed around half of them”.

 #risk #pandemic #Tempo